nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-publishing.md

 Working with Renditions

 There are several renditions available for your publications.
-The list of renditions is configurable.
+This list of renditions is configurable.
 If you select no rendition by selecting None in the list, it implies a publication of the document itself.

 Selecting Default rendition implies a format that depends of the document type, schemas and facets at the time of publication.